As a small business owner, the struggle to find time is real…

 (Disclaimer: The Keap links below are affiliate links.
 Using these links will get you a discount, and we will earn a commission.)

-There are many different tools out there that can help you, but our tool of choice is a Customer Relationship Management (CRM) tool named Keap Max Classic.
-(Previously named Infusionsoft)
+There are many different tools out there that can help you, but our tool of choice is a Customer Relationship Management (CRM) tool named Keap.

-We use Infusionsoft because we prefer having an all-in-one tool, rather than subscribing to multiple different tools and having to learn multiple systems.
+We use Keap because we prefer having an all-in-one tool, rather than subscribing to multiple different tools and having to learn multiple systems.

-The only downside to Infusionsoft is it has a fairly steep learning curve, but once you get it down it’s really powerful and lets us basically create all kinds of custom systems to make life easier on us.
+It might seem overwhelming at first, learning a new system, but once you get it down it’s really powerful and allows you to basically create all kinds of custom systems to make life easier.

 Whichever CRM tool you choose to use, just make sure you’re able to categorize contacts so your automation can target specific subsets of contacts.

-Despite it being a very deep subject, the basics are fairly easy, especially if you’re a very logical thinker.
+Teaching automation is definitely not something we can do in a single blog post, but there are some basics steps every business needs to get started.
+Despite it being a very deep subject, the basics are fairly easy, especially if you are a logical thinker.

-Automating tasks with a CRM can be broken down into a short list of underlying principles:
+Automating processes with a CRM can be broken down into a shortlist of underlying principles:

 - You need a task to be done

-- There are tags that you can apply to each contact, which give you information and can be used to indicate that a task needs to be performed on/for the contact
+- There are tags that you can apply contacts, which provide demographic detail and start or stop actions from being performed on/for the contact

-- There are conditions that have to be met before the task will be done (mostly a sale being made, a tag being applied to a contact, a form being filled out, or a link getting clicked, to name a few.)
+- There are conditions that have to be met before the task will be done. ie a sale being made, a tag is applied, a form is filled out, a link is clicked, etc.

 Here’s a simple, and fun, example:

-We can tell Infusionsoft to apply an “Application received” tag, and tell it to E-Mail Elon thanking him for submitting the application.
+We can tell our CRM, Keap, to apply the “application received” tag, and tell it to email Elon thanking him for submitting the application.

-We can also tell Infusionsoft to E-Mail the hiring manager a copy of the Application, and we can potentially only send applications that meet certain criteria in order to limit the workload on our hiring manager.
+We can also tell Keap to create a task for the hiring manager to review the application.
+Additionally, we can teach our CRM to only create the task when the applicant has met certain criteria in order to limit the workload on our hiring manager.

-We can also have our CRM create a task that automatically sends an E-Mail to the local news, informing them of our newest high-profile hire.
+We can also have our CRM automatically send an email to the local news, informing them of our newest high-profile hire.

 That may be a silly example, and it may not sound like a whole lot is going on there, but the key thing to remember about automation is that once you get started with it, you end up automating a lot of the different moving parts in your business.